revbayes/revbayes/help/md/mvGibbsBuddingTopology.md

 The other topology moves rearrange one branch at a time and reach these trees by random walk; this one lands anywhere in the compatible set in a single step.
 It also covers which lineage continues the ancestral species, since naming an ancestor fixes that, so `mvRotateNode` is redundant beside it.

-Ranges and node ages are untouched, so the move needs company: something to sample the ages, such as `mvExtendedTipTimeUniform` for the extinction times and `mvNodeTimeSlideUniform` with `mvRootTimeSlideUniform` for the speciation times.
+Ranges and node ages are untouched, so the move needs company: something to sample the ages, such as `mvFossilTipTimeUniform` for the extinction times and `mvNodeTimeSlideUniform` with `mvRootTimeSlideUniform` for the speciation times.

 ## authors
 June Walker